Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Svensson Heights has 23 active public transport stops, all serving buses.
-These stops are covered by three routes, offering a total of 105 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents located an average of 170 meters from the nearest stop.
-Most residents commute outward daily.
-Cars remain the primary mode of transport, used by 94% of residents.
-Vehicle ownership averages 1.1 per dwelling, below the regional norm.
+These are covered by three routes that together offer 105 weekly passenger trips.
+Transport access is rated excellent, with residents typically 170 meters from the nearest stop.
+Most commuters travel outward daily, primarily by car (94%).
+Average vehicle ownership is 1.1 per dwelling, below the regional average.
+As of the 2021 Census, 4% of residents work from home, which may reflect COVID-19 conditions.

-Only 4.0% of residents work from home (2021 Census).
-Service frequency averages 15 trips per day across all routes, resulting in approximately four weekly trips per individual stop.
+Service frequency averages 15 trips per day across all routes, resulting in approximately four weekly trips per stop.

 Frequently Asked Questions - Transport